YasinAflatoon/HTML/notes/HelloHTML.md

 </head>
 ```

-Inside these head tags we can add a `title tag` which will be shown on the browsing tab and it can be define like:
+Inside these head tags we can add a `title tag` which will be shown on the browser tab and it can be defined like:

 ``` HTML
 <title>Yasin's Website</title>